Tap to inquire

 Mountain Gorilla Families in Volcanoes National Park

 • Ugenda Gorilla Family: The Ugenda mountain gorilla family derives its name from a local word meaning “on the move.”
 This family is known for constantly moving from place to place, making it challenging to track.
-The group wanders around Karisimbi slopes and consists of 11 members, including two silverbacks.
+The group roams around the Karisimbi slopes and has 11 members, including two silverbacks.

-• Hirwa Gorilla Family: Hirwa mountain gorilla family was formed by combining members who split off from the Sabinyo gorilla family and the Agashya gorilla family.
-This family is fortunate to have a set of twins born in 2011.
+• Hirwa Gorilla Family: The Hirwa mountain gorilla family was formed by combining members who split off from the Sabinyo and Agashya gorilla families.
+This family is known for having twins born in 2011.

-• Kwitonda Gorilla Family: Kwitonda mountain gorilla family can be trekked on the mountain slopes of Mount Muhabura.
-The group’s name comes from the dominant silverback called Kwitonda, which means “Humble one.”
-The group is said to have migrated from the Democratic Republic of Congo.
+• Kwitonda Gorilla Family: The Kwitonda mountain gorilla family can be trekked on the slopes of Mount Muhabura.
+The group’s name comes from the dominant silverback, Kwitonda, meaning “Humble one.”
+This family is said to have migrated from the Democratic Republic of Congo.

-• Agashya Gorilla Family: Agashya gorilla family, also known as Group 13, is dominated by Agashya, the silverback who took over leadership from Nyakarima silverback.
-The group can be trekked around Mount Sabinyo, and Agashya is known for leading his family into higher slopes when sensing danger.
+• Agashya Gorilla Family: Also known as Group 13, this family is dominated by the silverback Agashya, who took over leadership from the Nyakarima silverback.
+The group can be trekked around Mount Sabinyo.
+Agashya is known for leading his family to higher slopes when sensing danger.

-• Sabyinyo Gorilla Family: The name Sabinyo means “old worn out teeth” in the local language.
-The group derives its name from Mount Sabinyo, one of the Virunga ranges.
-Sabinyo mountain gorilla family is dominated by Guhonda, the famous reigning silverback and the heaviest silverback in Volcanoes National Park.
-The group inhabits the slopes of Mount Sabinyo and Mount Gahinga and is one of the easiest gorilla families to trek in the park.
+• Sabyinyo Gorilla Family: The name Sabyinyo means “old worn-out teeth” in the local language.
+This group derives its name from Mount Sabyinyo, one of the Virunga ranges.
+It is dominated by Guhonda, the heaviest silverback in Volcanoes National Park.
+This group inhabits the slopes of Mount Sabyinyo and Mount Gahinga and is one of the easiest families to trek.

-• Umubano Gorilla Family: Umubano gorilla family was formed when Charles broke away from his natal group after several fights with Ubumwe, who dominated the group.
-The group’s name means “Living together” and is composed of 13 members and two silverbacks.
+• Umubano Gorilla Family: This family was formed when Charles broke away from his natal group after fighting with Ubumwe, the dominant silverback.
+The group’s name means “Living together” and has 13 members, including two silverbacks.

-• Karisimbi Gorilla Family: Karisimbi mountain gorilla family, also known as Susa B family, broke away from the Susa A mountain gorilla family in 2008.
-This is the most challenging family to trek in Rwanda, inhabiting the higher slopes of Mount Karisimbi.
-The group consists of 16 members with 2 silverbacks.
+• Karisimbi Gorilla Family: Also known as the Susa B family, this group broke away from the Susa A family in 2008.
+It is one of the most challenging families to trek, as it inhabits the higher slopes of Mount Karisimbi.
+The group has 16 members, including two silverbacks.

 Booking Rwanda Gorilla Permits